satyarajesh5/FRP-Sales-Analysis/README.md

 # 📊 LEP FRP PRODUCTS - Sales Performance Analysis

-This project presents a comprehensive **sales performance analysis** for **LEP FRP PRODUCTS**, a manufacturer of FRP manhole covers, gratings, and security cabins.
+This project presents a comprehensive **sales performance analysis** for **FRP PRODUCTS**, a manufacturer of FRP manhole covers, gratings, and security cabins.
 The insights are delivered via an interactive **Power BI dashboard** using 3 years of historical sales and invoice data.

 ---